 How do you eat an elephant?
 One bite at a time.
 It’s helpful to break down a dream or a goal into bite-sized pieces or action steps.

-–Start a bullet list of goals + actions steps (Example: Goal: Set up a studio: Action Steps: Gather art supplies, buy work table and chair, find an online art class, etc.)
+–Start a bullet list of goals + action steps (Example: Goal: Set up a studio: Action Steps: Gather art supplies, buy work table and chair, find an online art class, etc.)

 –Block out time for your goals on your calendar and guard the time with your life.